-This plan is intended to be used by Bureau of Land Management officials administering communication uses at Hogsback, existing lessees, and applicants desiring a lease or a lease amendment.
+This plan is intended to be used by Bureau of Land Management officials administering communication uses at Little Sheep Mountain, existing lessees, and applicants desiring a lease or a lease amendment.
 The plan will be kept updated by amending pages or sections of the plan rather than issuing a revised edition of the plan.
-When a revision is necessary, the plan will be amended by letter from the Pinedale Field Office Manager enclosing a copy of revised pages or sections.
+When a revision is necessary, the plan will be amended by letter from the Cody Field Office Manager enclosing a copy of revised pages or sections.
 The amendments will be consecutively numbered.

-General management direction for all land use is outlined in the Pinedale Resource Area RMP adopted in 1988, the U.S. Code of Federal Regulations (CFRs) and the BLM Handbook and applicable Instruction Memoranda.
+General management direction for all land use is outlined in the Cody Resource Area RMP adopted in 1990, the U.S. Code of Federal Regulations (CFRs) and the BLM Handbook and applicable Instruction Memoranda.
 Specific direction for site management planning on designated communications site is contained in BLM Handbook 2860-1.
-Primary regulations and policy pertaining to issuance of rights-of-way and leases by the Bureau of Land Management are found in Title 43, Code of Federal Regulations (CFR), Sections 2801- 2803 and BLM Handbook 2860-1.
+Primary regulations and policy pertaining to issuance of rights-of-way and leases by the Bureau of Land Management are found in Title 43, Code of Federal Regulations (CFR), Sections 2801- 2808 and BLM Handbook 2860-1.

-The 1988 Pinedale Resource Management Plan, RMP, does not specifically name Hogsback but states that all existing communication rights-of-way shall provide for subleasing, thus encouraging collocation.
-Hogsback was not included in any defined visual resource area in the 1988 RMP.
-This RMP will be revised over the next 12-24 months.
+The 1990 Cody Resource Management Plan, RMP, identifies areas of concentrated use for communications site purposes.
+Little Sheep Mountain is shown on the RMP map as an identified area of concentrated use.
+The RMP will be revised in the near future.
 Any applicable changes to this communications site plan as a result of the revised RMP will be made to keep this activity plan consistent with the RMP.

-Hogsback will continue to be managed for low power radio, microwave, cellular, broadcast translator, and amateur uses.
-The senior uses at this site are the broadcast translators, microwave relay and associated low-power UHF and VHF radio uses.
+Little Sheep Mountain will continue to be managed for low-power two-way radio, microwave, and cellular.
+The senior uses at this site are the microwave relay and associated low-power UHF and VHF radio uses.

 No communications site plan has ever been prepared for this site.
-This plan has technical standards for better management of the Hogsback communications site.
-This plan governs development and management of Hogsback and will be modified in the future as needs and conditions warrant.
+This plan has technical standards for better management of the Little Sheep Mountain communications site.
+This plan governs development and management of Little Sheep Mountain and will be modified in the future as needs and conditions warrant.
 Any future such uses must be designed, installed, operated, and maintained to be compatible and not interfere with the primary uses.

-This site-specific plan is administrative in nature and is Categorically Excluded from further review under the National Environmental Policy Act (NEPA) (516.DM2, Appendix 1.17).
+This site-specific plan is administrative in nature and is Categorically Excluded from further review under the National Environmental Policy Act (NEPA) (516 DM 2, Appendix 1.10).
 Any additional development of the site will be addressed in a site-specific NEPA document.